-(Added 11-14-16) - Commercial Motor Vehicle: Any vehicle defined as such by the Massachusetts Registry of Motor Vehicles in 540 CMR 2.05.
+- Commercial Motor Vehicle: Any vehicle defined as such by the Massachusetts Registry of Motor Vehicles in 540 CMR 2.05.
 (Amended 5-9-16) - Common Driveway: A privately owned driveway, paved or not, providing vehicular access between two or more buildings and a street.
-A common driveway does not serve as legal frontage for a lot.
+A common driveway does not serve as legal frontage for a lot. - Community Center: A building used for recreational, social, educational, and cultural activities, open to the public or a designated part of the public, usually owned and operated by a public or non-profit group organization.

-- Community Center: A building used for recreational, social, educational, and cultural activities, open to the public or a designated part of the public, usually owned and operated by a public or non-profit group organization.
+(Added 11-14-16) - Continuing Care Retirement Facility: A facility that includes a combination of types of dwellings or a lifetime continuum of accommodations and care for elder residents, including independent living, assisted/congregate living and long-term care facilities.

-(Added 11-14-16) - Continuing Care Retirement Facility: A facility that includes a combination of types of dwellings or a lifetime continuum of accommodations and care for elder residents, including independent living, assisted/congregate living and long-term care facilities. - Contractor's Yard: The premises of a building, construction, plumbing, wiring, landscaping, excavating, or other similar contracting or sub-contracting business, where any of the following purposes may be conducted for the contractor's business: indoor or outdoor storage of equipment, supplies and materials; the fabrication of sub-assemblies; servicing of equipment; the parking of wheeled equipment; the parking of two or more motorized vehicles with six wheels or more; the parking of one or more "commercial motor vehicles" as defined by the Massachusetts Registry of Motor Vehicles in 540 CMR 4.02; wholesale or retail sales; or showrooms of finished an unfinished products or materials. - Detention Basin: A structure or facility, natural or artificial, which stores stormwater on a temporary basis and releases it at a controlled rate.
-A detention basin may drain completely after a storm event, or it may be a body of water with a fixed minimum and maximum water elevation between runoff events. - Doggie Day Care: An establishment where dogs are dropped off and picked up for temporary daytime care on the premises and where they may be groomed, trained, exercised and socialized, but are not boarded overnight, bred, or sold.
+- Contractor's Yard: The premises of a building, construction, plumbing, wiring, landscaping, excavating, or other similar contracting or sub-contracting business, where any of the following purposes may be conducted for the contractor's business: indoor or outdoor storage of equipment, supplies and materials; the fabrication of sub-assemblies; servicing of equipment; the parking of wheeled equipment; the parking of two or more motorized vehicles with six wheels or more; the parking of one or more "commercial motor vehicles" as defined by the Massachusetts Registry of Motor Vehicles in 540 CMR 4.02; wholesale or retail sales; or showrooms of finished and unfinished products or materials. - Deed Rider: A legally binding instrument in a form consistent with LIP requirements which runs with the land to ensure the long-term affordability of an Affordable Housing Unit.
+It specifies the terms and conditions which an Affordable Housing Unit may be occupied, refinanced, improved, marketed and sold.
+A deed rider is appended to the deed of any Affordable Housing Unit and recorded with the relevant registry of deeds or land court registry district.
+(Added 5-8-17) - Detention Basin: A structure or facility, natural or artificial, which stores stormwater on a temporary basis and releases it at a controlled rate.
+A detention basin may drain completely after a storm event, or it may be a body of water with a fixed minimum and maximum water elevation between runoff events. - DHCD: Massachusetts Department of Housing and Community Development and its successors, as established and current existing pursuant to G. L. c.
+23B and c.
+6A.
+(Added 5-8-17) - Doggie Day Care: An establishment where dogs are dropped off and picked up for temporary daytime care on the premises and where they may be groomed, trained, exercised and socialized, but are not boarded overnight, bred, or sold.